Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Akunda

 You know the *thunderclap* cantrip.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.
-You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing at the end of a long rest.
+You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing when you finish a long rest.

 #### Blessing of Bethekk